-There are also some sensitive carpet types that can only manage a weaker suction power without damage.
+Some sensitive carpet types can only manage a weaker suction power without damage.
 For carpets like these, users will want to invest in vacuums with suction control abilities so that the suction strength can be altered as needed.
 You will also want to check the warranty information for your carpet before purchasing the vacuum cleaner, as using certain models and accessories may render your warranty void.

 The Benefits of Beater Bars